facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 combination of static and dynamic checks (because we can't trust types, therefor disallowing us to trust that function invocations comply).

-Their hiearchy of states is Unique/Owned <: Owned/Shared <: Borrowed/Shared <: undefined
+Their hierarchy of states is Unique/Owned <: Owned/Shared <: Borrowed/Shared <: undefined

 Unique/Owned: only allows for explicitly unique values and they must be moved in destructively.